This post on congregational benefits is

-Neighborhood missional assessment is an essential part of the process of starting a new congregation.
+Neighborhood missional assessment is a key part of the process of starting a new congregation.
+That’s true.
 Such intelligence is essential both for selecting the best sites for planting and getting to know the people that live in those neighborhoods.
 It is one of the few things that you can do that can significantly reduce the generally high likelihood of a “failed” start (currently hovering around 70%).
 A good data-grounded missional assessment, guided by a knowledgeable missional consultant or coach, can increase the likelihood of “success” by as much at 50% (I put “success” and “failure” in quotes because we learn from both, and as Mother Theresa was fond of saying, “God doesn’t call us to be successful but faithful.”)

-I have yet to encounter a congregation whose leadership did not encounter a “holy crap” moment during our work (often after a series of “No ways” and a drive around the neighborhood).
+I have yet to encounter a congregation whose leadership did not encounter a “holy crap” moment during our work (often after a series of “no ways” and a drive around the neighborhood).
 And the missional assessment tool and process always drives them to the right question, which is “Why don’t we see them?”
 Sometimes it’s a generational thing, sometimes it’s a racial/ethnic/language thing, sometimes it’s a socio-economic thing.
 But its always there.

 Which means neighborhood missional assessment is just as much a live-or-die thing for long-standing congregations as new ones.
-The only difference is that new start congregations die more quickly than older ones do.
+The only difference is that new congregations die more quickly than older ones do.
 And because older congregations have more resources than new starts, they can hide the truth from themselves for much longer, running the risk of becoming “Zombie congregations” long before the finally “meet their maker.”

 The good news is that more and more long-standing congregations are realizing that they need help opening their eyes to see God’s hands at work in the world about them.